In the Vineyard :: January 17, 2022 :: Volume 22, Issue 1

 Click here to read the rest of this issue of Focus …

 Conference features survivor voices

 Georgetown University is sponsoring Clergy Sexual Abuse in the Catholic Church–Listening to the Voices of Survivors on January 20, 2022, from 11:00 a.m. – 3:00 p.m.
-EST. It is an online Zoom Webinar and requires an RSVP.
+EST.

 This conference culminates a series of events on Listening to the Voices of Survivors, hosted as part of the Global Culture of Safeguarding Program, Georgetown University.
 Two of these events focused on understanding the recent report in France from the Independent Commission on Sexual Abuse in the Catholic Church (CIASE), led by Jean-Marc Sauvé.
 The report is a momentous accomplishment filled with important recommendations and yet remains controversial.
 This conference will feature an interview with Jean-Marc Sauvé, attempting to understand how the commission came about, what the major findings of and responses to the report were, and what needs to happen now.

 Following this interview, a panel of global experts will discuss the similarities and differences between the French findings and findings from their own countries and attempt to provide an analysis of the strengths and weaknesses of each report and their key findings.

 The final panel of this conference will highlight the voices of noted female experts in the Church.
 They will engage in a conversation about what might have been different had women been given a seat at the table earlier in this process, what the findings of the CIASE report and other reports mean for women going forward, and how women can help lead the Church’s cultural transformation going forward.